This page provides brief definitions and links to more information of terms that are used in the Anthos Service Mesh documentation.

 - A pattern for running a utility or helper alongside a workload.
 If you are using Kubernetes, sidecars run alongside the workload container in a pod.
 When discussing service mesh, the word "sidecar" is often used to refer to the proxy.

 - A workload is a containerized application, service, or other program such as a batch job or daemon running on a platform.
-The platform could be a Kubernetes cluster, virtual machine, or another environment such as Anthos on bare metal.
+The platform could be a Kubernetes cluster, virtual machine, or another environment such as Google Distributed Cloud Virtual for Bare Metal.
 Workloads have names, namespaces, and unique ids.
 On Kubernetes, a workload typically corresponds to a Deployment, but there are other types of workloads, such as a StatefulSet.